rebasemedia/Pricing/README.md

 # Pricing

-This repository contains the prices for the different services offered by Syntax Media.
+The repository contains the prices for the different services offered by Syntax Media.

+> [!NOTE]
-**Note:** Please confirm the prices listed here on the [website](https://pradumnasaraf.dev/services/).
+> Please confirm the prices listed here on the [website](https://pradumnasaraf.dev/services/).

 | Service | Price | Description |
 | --- | --- | --- |